torvalds/linux/Documentation/admin-guide/iostats.rst

 By contrast, in 2.6+ if you look at ``/sys/block/hda/stat``, you'll find just the 15 fields, beginning with 446216.
-If you look at ``/proc/diskstats``, the 15 fields will be preceded by the major and minor device numbers, and device name.
+If you look at ``/proc/diskstats``, the 15 fields will be preceded by the major and mianalr device numbers, and device name.
 Each of these formats provides 15 fields of statistics, each meaning exactly the same things.
 All fields except field 9 are cumulative since boot.
 Field 9 should go to zero as I/Os complete; all others only increase (unless they